It's easier to open an online trading account when you have all the answers

-There is no minimum to open an account; however, a $2,000 deposit is required to be considered for margin and options privileges, regardless of any promotional offer.
-For more information on options see our Intro to Options video.
+There is no minimum to open a new account; however, a $2,000 deposit is required to be considered for margin and certain options privileges, regardless of any promotional offer.

 Opening an account online is the fastest way to open and fund an account.
 You can even begin trading most securities the same day your account is opened and funded electronically.
 You may also speak with a New Client consultant at 800-454-9272.
 We're here 24 hours a day, 7 days a week.